Posted by ivanc |

 I can provide the adapter board with or without a 2.4GHz antenna and with or without a 2S LiFe external module battery.
 The antenna is used with the Spektrum DM8 DSM2 module as the antenna the module comes with is big and bulky and intended to go on top of a Futaba 72MHz transmitter using a plastic post.
-When using an OrangeRX module the antenna that comes with the module is...Continue Reading
+When using an OrangeRX module the...Continue Reading

 I received several requests to make a version of the adapter board which converts the signal from the trainer port of Futaba radios to the Spektrum DSM2 module to work with the Futaba "Z" transmitters.
-These are the 12Z, 14MZ and 18MZ.
+These are the 12Z, 14MZ and 18MZ and 18SZ.

-The issue with the "non-Z" adapter board and the Futaba 12Z, 14MZ or 18MZ is that the adapter board takes power from the trainer port and sends it to the module.
+The issue with the "non-Z" adapter board and the Futaba 12Z, 14MZ, 18MZ or 18SZ is that the adapter board takes power from the trainer port and sends it to the module.
 The module has a built-in voltage regulator for 3.3V which in order to work properly needs at least 5.0-5.2V.
 The trainer port of the "Z" transmitters does not provide battery voltage so an external battery power source is needed.